Exact solution of a non-Hermitian $\mathscr{PT}$-symmetric Heisenberg spin chain: Introduction

 which describes a fermionic chain with nearest-neighbor interactions coupled to baths at its edges, as shown in the figure below.
 This model may be experimentally realized in cold atom systems or optical systems with controlled loss and gain \cite{kreibich2014realizing,takasu2020pt,wang2022pt}.

-The exact results presented in this work might be useful for providing the benchmark for various numerical techniques developed for non-Hermitian quantum mechanics \cite{chan2005density,wessels2009numerical} and for providing new avenues to understand the theory of random non-Hermitian matrices \cite{feinberg1997non}.
+The exact results presented in this work might be useful for providing the benchmark for various numerical techniques developed for non-Hermitian quantum mechanics\cite{chan2005density,wessels2009numerical} .

-This system with real values of the boundary fields was solved using Bethe ansatz \cite{alcaraz1987surface,sklyanin1988boundary,grisaru1995direct} and recently the complete phase diagram and the structure of the Hilbert space were obtained \cite{XXXmag}.
+This system with real values of the boundary fields was solved using Bethe Ansatz \cite{alcaraz1987surface,sklyanin1988boundary,grisaru1995direct} and recently the complete phase diagram and the structure of the Hilbert space were obtained \cite{XXXmag}.

-In this work we consider the case where $\gamma\neq 0$ and solve the system exactly using Bethe ansatz.
+In this work we consider the case where $\gamma\neq 0$ and solve the system exactly using Bethe Ansatz.
 We find that the system exhibits several phases which can be broadly classified into $A$ type and $B$ type phases.
-In the $B$ type phases the $\mathscr{PT}$-symmetry remains unbroken, whereas $A$ type phases exhibit both $\mathscr{PT}$-symmetry broken and unbroken sectors.
+In the $B$ type phases the $\mathscr{PT}$ - symmetry remains unbroken, whereas $A$ type phases exhibit both $\mathscr{PT}$ - symmetry broken and unbroken sectors.
 The existence of two sectors in the $A$ phases is related to the existence of bound state solutions at the edges with complex energies, where the energy of the bound state at the left edge is a complex conjugate of the energy of the bound state at the right edge.
 Furthermore, we find that the ground state exhibited by the system depends on the orientation of the boundary fields, hence, both the $A$ and $B$ type phases can be further divided into sub-phases depending on the ground state exhibited by the system.
+Notice that $\gamma\to 0$ corresponds to both the edge fields taking equal and real values, which corresponds to a special case of \cite{XXXmag}.
+In this limit, we recover the results in \cite{XXXmag} corresponding to this special case of equal fields: We find that when the values of these fields are greater than the critical value $h=2J$, there are stable edge modes, and if the fields are below the critical value, there are exist no edge modes.
+In addition to this, the energies of the bound states of \cite{XXXmag} are reproduced in this limit where $\gamma\to 0$.

-The paper is organized as follows: We summarize the Bethe ansatz results in the section \ref{sec:summary} and present the properties of the model in the section \ref{sec:model}.
+The paper is organized as follows: We summarize the Bethe Ansatz results in the section \ref{sec:summary} and present the properties of the model in the section \ref{sec:model}.
 We present the details of the solution in sections \ref{sec:BAequations} \ref{sec:BAsolution} and \ref{sec:WF}, and finally discuss the results in section \ref{sec:discussion}.